Acknowledgement of Traditional Land

 All this being said, the survival of Indigenous people, their cultures, languages and communities, is a source of deep hope and inspiration.
 We stand in awe of the resilience and creativity of the Indigenous people of Southern Ontario and beyond.

 We’re grateful and humbled to have the opportunity to do our work on this land, but we also acknowledge that gratitude and humility aren’t ever enough; we all have a role to play in true acts of reconciliation.
 For us, it begins with these words, but it doesn’t end here.
-We’re actively exploring ways to take it deeper.
-This too is complex.

 We strive to make our studio into a place where healing can occur, truths can be told, and hidden stories can be unearthed.
 We also strive to never take for granted the privilege and complexity of living and working on this land.